 The Community has also signed a series of agreements with most of the countries in the Mediterranean basin.
-The purpose of these agreements, most of which are currently being renewed, was to safeguard the traditional economic and commercial equilibrium in this area where, once again, member states of the Community had close historical and economic ties.
+The purpose of these agreements, most of which are currently being renewed, was to safeguard the traditional economic and commercial equilibrium in this area where, once again, Member States of the Community had close historical and economic ties.

-In the case of some of the countries on the norther shore of the Mediter-ranean, these agreements are aimed at bringing the economies of the countries up to the level of development that will enable them eventually to join the Community as full members, provided their political systems are compatible with democratic principles.
+In the case of some of the countries on the northern shore of the Mediterranean, these agreements are aimed at bringing the economies of the countries up to the level of development that will enable them eventually to join the Community as full members, provided their political systems are compatible with democratic principles.
 For all the developing countries of the Mediterranean basin the Community market is vitally important.
-They all send over half of their total exports to the enlarged Community, and for some countries such as Algeria (80%) and Morocco (70%) the figure is even higher.
+They all send over half of their total exports to the enlarged Community, and for some countries such as Algeria (80 per cent) and Morocco (70 per cent) the figure is even higher.
 Especially for such agricultural exports as tomatoes, citrus fruit and wine, the enlarged Community is their main customer.

-In addition, the enlargement of the Community made it necessary for the Nine to come to some special arrangements with the members of the European Free Trade Association (EFTA) who were not joining the Community.
-Since 1960 EFTA had established an industrial free trade area among its nembers.
-The entry of Britain and Denmark into the Community, however, would have necessiatated the re-establishment of tariff barriers between those countries and their former EFTA partners, a development which would have gone against the whole post-war movement towards freer world trade.
-The remaining EFTA countries, in addition, did from 40% to 60% of their trade with the enlarged Community.
+In addition, the enlargement of the Community made it necessary for the Nine to come to some special arrangements with the EFTA members which were not joining the Community.
+Since 1960 EFTA had established an industrial free trade area among its members.
+The entry of Britain and Denmark into the Community, however, would have necessitated the re-establishment of tariff barriers between those countries and their former EFTA partners, a development which would have gone against the whole post-war movement towards freer world trade.
+The remaining EFTA countries, in addition, did from 40 per cent to 60 per cent of their trade with the enlarged Community.
 During 1972 and early 1973 industrial free trade agreements were therefore negotiated with the remaining seven EFTA countries.
 These will progressively establish free trade for industrial products between each country and the Community.

 The Commission has stated that it has no intention of proposing preferential agreements with any other countries.
 Sir Christopher Soames said in April, "I must also make it clear that the Community does not seek to extend its policy of association and preferential trade agreements beyond the limits which history and close geographical links have made necessary.
-In fact, I say quite categorically that the Commission, having considered this question, has no intention of proposing any additional agreements of a preferential kind with countries which lie outside Africa or the Mediterranean basin".
+In fact, I say quite categorically that the Commission, having considered this question, has no intention of proposing any additional agreements of a preferential kind with countries which lie outside Africa or the Mediterranean basin."

-One particular aspect of these preferential agreements has recently drawn criticism - the so-called "reverse preferences".
+One particular aspect of these preferential agreements has recently drawn criticism -- the so-called "reverse preferences."

 In reality, criticism based on this notion proceeds from a misunderstanding, provided by the reference to the free-trade arrangements aimed at by international trade agreements (GATT agreements).
 The reference was necessary in order to protect the parties from legal criticisms in the light of GATT rules.

-In its Memorandum of April 1973 the Commission explicitly stated that it would not ask for reverse preferences from its future partners.
+In its Memorandum of April 1974 the Commission explicitly stated that it would not ask for reverse preferences from its future partners.
 It remains clear that the countries already associated will maintain the concessions granted to the Community (certain countries, such as Zaīre and Togo, have offered none).
-It is worth remembering the scale of the trade involved: in 1971 the United States exported goods worth 950,000 million dollars to the associated or associable countries (including the Maghreb countries), 600,000 million for South Africa alone and 43,000 million to all other countries; in other words, Community association arrangements will affect, at worst, 2% of American exports.
+It is worth remembering the scale of the trade involved: in 1971 the United States exported goods worth \$950 million to the associated or associable countries (including the Maghreb countries), \$600 million to South Africa alone and \$43 million to all other countries; in other words Community association arrangements will affect at worst 2 per cent of American exports.